Capture Live Selfie

 Start User Live Selfie Capture

-In the backend, call the Create New Operation Endpoint with the following request body (example):
+In the backend, invoke the Create New Operation Endpoint with the following request body (example):

 {